zak-45/WLEDAudioSync-Chataigne-Module/README.md

   No Hardware( micro: analog or digital) required.

-- Use UDP Multicast, so your LED strip can be anywhere. adjustable rate let you choose between bandwidth / quality
+- Use UDP Multicast, so your LED strip can be anywhere. adjustable rate let you choose between bandwidth / reactivity

 - Send different message version, to different UDP port with different settings at same time thanks to Chataigne's Multiple Instances feature.